 In addition, if that weren’t enough to think about, there’s Phase 3.
 Why a Phase 3?
 Haven’t you done enough if you did Phase 1 and Phase 2 well?
 Simple.
 It is because brands, like people, live or die – in TIME.

 Effective branding and The Enemy of Success

 Time is the greatest enemy of effective branding.
-If only because people, both your own, and your constituencies, are not only forgetful, they are easily distracted.
-And they are attracted by other offerings and other events going or perpetually around them.
+If only because people, both your own and your constituencies, are not only forgetful, they are easily distracted.
+And they are attracted by other offerings and other events going on perpetually around them.

 Phase 3 is about consolidating your brand in perpetually refreshing ways without losing sight of any of the consistencies that were so important in Phase 2.

 Phase 3 is about injecting ever-new ways to communicate the brand essence in all of the many ways in which it will be interpreted and remembered by your constituencies.

 Because the brand exists in time, and because time inevitably brings change, it also involves effecting slight refinements in the brand’s essentials, in order to maintain the highest ground in the shifting terrain of the market flux.

 It means that your work has only really begun with the development of a new effective branding.
 And brand positioning, a brand name, a brand logo, brand graphics, and a brand tagline.